replikation/What_the_Phage/README.md

 # What the Phage (WtP)
 * by Christian Brandt & Mike Marquet
-* **this tool is under heavy development, feel free to report issues and add suggestions**
+* **this tool is under active development,feel free to report issues and add suggestions**
 * use a release candidate for a stable experience via `-r` e.g. `-r v0.8.0`
   * these are extensively tested release versions of WtP
   * [releases of WtP are here](https://github.com/replikation/What_the_Phage/releases)

 # Table of content

 * [What is this Repo?](#What-is-this-Repo)
 * [Installation](#Installation)